Vantage celebrates its 40th anniversary this year!

 What makes them even more interesting, however, is that these enormous temples were not always found here.
 Between 1964 and 1968, a famous rescue mission — overseen by UNESCO — was undertaken to save them from the waters’ inexorable rise behind the Aswan High Dam.
 In an epic feat of engineering, the entire complex was carefully cut into large blocks, dismantled, lifted and reassembled in a new location.

 After marveling at the architectural ingenuity of both the past and present, fly back to Aswan in time to enjoy lunch on board the ship.
-This afternoon, climb aboard a traditional felucca sailboat and sip sparkling wine in the glorious sunshine.
-Listen to the laughing calls of pied kingfishers as they skim the water alongside, and to the beautiful adhan (Muslim call to prayer) floating up from the minarets of mosques lining the banks.
+The rest of the afternoon is at leisure in Aswan.
 Enjoy dinner back on board this evening.

 Discover Aswan’s treasures and dress up for a festive galabiya party